-My research is situated within and contributes to medical humanities, philosophy of medicine, bioethics, empirical philosophy, and feminist theory.
-I also often engage with work within philosophical anthropology, medical sociology, or more recently, science and technology studies, and I find it fruitful to combine empirical research with philosophical analysis.
-As a result, much of my research has an interdisciplinary medical humanities character.
+My research exemplifies medical humanities and bioethics.
+It examines ethical, philosophical, and socio-cultural aspects of the development and use of medical and care practices and public health practices, often from phenomenological, hermeneutical, empirically philosophical and feminist theoretical perspectives.
+I also often engage with work within anthropology, medical sociology, and science and technology studies, and I find it fruitful to combine empirical research with philosophical analysis.
+As a result, much of my research has an interdisciplinary character.

-Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to genetic testing, intersexuality, organ donation, egg donation, surrogate motherhood, aging/dementia, as well as different cultural and religious conceptions of death.
-To give some examples, I have been the PI of projects that have examined enacted norms about parenthood in medicine, parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices and can help shape decisions about genital surgery when a child is born with intersex anatomy.
-My research has also examined how medical therapy, surgery and technology as well as experiences of pain and suffering can inform and form our ways of engaging with others and the world and our self-understandings.
-I have worked with ethical, philosophical and socio-cultural aspects of infertility, assisted reproduction, suffering, illness, and pleasure.
+Previous research of mine has explored ethical, philosophical, and socio-cultural issues related to genetic testing, intersexuality, organ donation, egg donation, surrogate motherhood, aging/dementia, and different cultural and religious conceptions of death.
+To give some examples, I have been the PI of projects that have examined enacted norms about parenthood in medicine, parents’ experiences of donating a kidney to their child, and how norms about sexed embodiment can be expressed and enacted within specific medical practices.
+I looked at how these can help to shape decisions about genital surgery when a child is born with intersex anatomy.
+My research has also examined how experiences of pain and suffering can inform and form our ways of engaging with others and the world and our self-understanding.
+I have also worked conceptually, for example with relational autonomy conceptions and conceptions of disease.

 My teaching experience includes courses at undergraduate, master’s, and postgraduate levels within the areas of biomedical ethics, ethics, bioethics, gender studies and health, theoretical perspectives of humanistic and social science health research, and qualitative and philosophical methodology.
 I often teach on courses that have an interdisciplinary structure where issues or phenomena are studied from a variety of perspectives.